MicrosoftDocs/windows-ai-docs/docs/directml/dml-feature-level-history.md

 ## DML_FEATURE_LEVEL_6_4

-Also introduced in DirectML version 1.15.0.
+Introduced in DirectML version 1.15.0.

 Added the following operator types, documented in [**DML_OPERATOR_TYPE**](/windows/win32/api/directml/ne-directml-dml_operator_type).
 For each operator type constant, that topic provides a link to the corresponding structure.